ktsr42/qtb/doc/qtb.md

 target.

-In other words, the function passed into wrapLogCall provides the unique behaviour of the stub, for example checking its arguments and returning different results for specific cases. wrapLogCall just enhances it with the argument logging facilities, avoiding the need to code them explicitly into each stub.
+In other words, the function passed into wrapLogCall provides the unique behavior of the stub, for example checking its arguments and returning different results for specific cases. wrapLogCall just enhances it with the argument logging facilities, avoiding the need to code them explicitly into each stub.